enkidevs/curriculum/javascript/core/functions-ii/README.md

 type: insights-list

-description: Particularities of functions, in depth.
+description: Learn about functions as objects, and how scope works in JS.

 section: 2

 insights:
   - functions-are-objects
-  - immediately-invoked-function-expression-iife
+  - iife-pattern
-  - function-call-method
+  - hoisting
-  - difference-between-call-and-apply-methods
+  - anonymous-functions
-  - explicit-setting-of-this-using-call-and-apply-methods
+  - check-if-a-function-exists